Mazz484/AI-Legal-Assistant-For-Law-Enforcement/README.md

 📧 babureddy2603@gmail.com

 ---
-*Developed by Babureddy B N and Team, 2025*
+*Developed by Babureddy B N and group, 2025*